InvestMoat

 Transaction EmbeddingINTACT

 TTD processes billions of ad auction transactions daily, sitting in the critical path of open-internet programmatic advertising.
-Switching means rebuilding all trading infrastructure, campaign history, and attribution baselines — non-trivial but lower than enterprise software switching costs.
+Switching means rebuilding trading infrastructure, campaign history, and attribution baselines — non-trivial, and consistent with >95% customer retention even through the Q2 miss.

 System of RecordWEAKENED